Searching for details:

-After five and a half months in space, the Soyuz MS-06 spacecraft is scheduled to depart the International Space Station, ISS, and land on February 28, 2018.
-Onboard, the vehicle will carry the same members of the 53rd and 54th long-duration expedition who rode it into orbit back in September 2017: Russian commander Aleksandr Misurkin and NASA astronauts Mark Vande Hei and Joe Acaba.
+After five and a half months in space, the Soyuz MS-06 spacecraft departed the International Space Station, ISS, and landed on February 28, 2018.
+Onboard, the vehicle carried the same members of the 53rd and 54th long-duration expedition who rode it into orbit back in September 2017: Russian commander Aleksandr Misurkin and NASA astronauts Mark Vande Hei and Joe Acaba.
 Misurkin will occupy the center seat inside the Soyuz' descent module, with Vande Hei to his left and Acaba sitting in the right seat.

 On February 26, at 2:15 p.m.
 EST, the ISS crew held a symbolic ceremony of handing over the command over the station to Anton Shkaplerov, who will remain on the ISS along with Scott Tingle and Norishige Kanai from the Soyuz MS-07 crew.